Where are they now? The last Man Utd XI picked by David Moyes

 The 34-year-old finally left Old Trafford when his contract expired in the summer, and is now turning out for Galatasaray in the Turkish Super Lig.
 A first league title of Mata’s playing career appears imminent.

 Despite a few flashes of brilliance, Kagawa failed to live up to expectations at Old Trafford and returned to Borussia Dortmund in 2014.

 The Japan international made 145 appearances during his second spell in Germany but fell down the pecking order following the arrival of coach Lucien Favre.

 He then joined second-tier Spanish outfit Real Zaragoza in 2019, helping the club finish in the play-off places in his debut season.
-Kagawa now turns out for Sint-Tuiden in Belgium after a short spell in Greece with PAOK.
+Kagawa is currently back in Japan, turning out for J1 League club Cerezo Osaka

-Welbeck spent five injury-plagued years at Arsenal and is now trying to rebuild his career at Brighton.
+Welbeck spent five injury-plagued years at Arsenal, but has successfully rebuilt a respectable career at Brighton.
 He retains the knack of scoring against his former clubs.

 ST: Wayne Rooney